11 Google Analytics 4 (GA4) Metrics To Track

 Google Analytics 4 Dashboard

-Track all your clients’ key GA4 metrics in a live Google Analytics 4 dashboard.
+Track all your clients’ key GA4 metrics in a live Google Analytics 4 reporting dashboard.
 Try AgencyAnalytics free for 14 days.

 Metrics vs. Dimensions